 In September 2014 the pre-school moved to a mobile classroom on the site of St Michaels C of E Primary School.
 The Pre-school has its own entrance on the public foot path running from the A28 to Marshalls Land.
 Whilst building on the strong links with the primary school this does not exclude children who will be applying to other schools in our area.
 Each year we successfully support transitions to many of the surrounding primary schools.

 We create a safe environment that encourages independent learning and sustained sharing thinking.

-The outside area supports children in their physical development with space to run around as well as small risk taking on hilly area.
+The outside area supports children in their physical development with space to run around as well as small risk taking on our hilly area.
 We are able to create opportunities to observe plant life and mini beasts with our garden troughs.
 Through the seasons the children can gain understanding of the passage of time.

 Visit to Penn Green Children's Centre and Research Base (November 2013)

-Tracey and Brigitte visited the Penn Green Childrens Centre (flagship for working with vulnerable families).
+Two members of staff visited the Penn Green Childrens Centre (flagship for working with vulnerable families).
 Travelling to Corby in Northants we were able to spend a day with many other practitioners and see first hand how good practise and resources can support young children and families, creating positive outcomes.
 As a result of registering for the Free for Two funding and attending this event we will be receiving some fantastic equipment for the setting.

 St Michaels Primary School